Tuesday, October 13, 2020

 “What is it?”
 Terra asked.

 “You’ll see,” Isengrim said.
 “Just let me process this pizza first.”
 He began to gather boxes and open lids to check the contents, consolidating slices as best as he could, and throwing any empty boxes into the fire.
-Terra helped him as best she could from where she sat, and when they were done, Isengrim picked her up in one arm and a large stack of pizza in the other and they went to the kitchen.
+Terra helped him as best she could from where she sat, and when they were done, Isengrim picked her up in one arm and a large stack of pizza in the other and they headed to the kitchen.

-After he put the pizza in the cold storage, Isengrim set Terra down on a countertop and ducked into the larder.
+In the kitchen, after he put the pizza in the cold storage, Isengrim set Terra down on a countertop and ducked into the larder.
 For a few moments, all Terra heard was bowls clattering.

 “What are you doing?” she asked.